albertzak/open/readme.md

 A protocol can be changed in the following ways without breaking backwards-compatibility, and without changing the canonical encoding of a message:

-  - New types, constants, and aliases can be added anywhere, since they obviously don’t affect the encoding of any existing type.
+  - New types, constants, and aliases can be added anywhere, since they obviously don't affect the encoding of any existing type.
-  - New fields, enumerants, and methods may be added to structs, enums, and interfaces, respectively, as long as each new member’s number is larger than all previous members.
+  - New fields, enumerants, and methods may be added to structs, enums, and interfaces, respectively, as long as each new member's number is larger than all previous members.
 Similarly, new fields may be added to existing groups and unions.
   - New parameters may be added to a method.
 The new parameters must be added to the end of the parameter list and must have default values.
   - Members can be re-arranged in the source code, so long as their numbers stay the same.
   - Any symbolic name can be changed, as long as the type ID / ordinal numbers stay the same.